California lawmakers limit nondisclosure agreements

 - Cohen pleads guilty, implicates Trump in hush-money scheme VIEW

-Companies can still require arbitration under the bill, but not as a as a condition of employment, she said.
+Companies can still require arbitration under the bill, but not as a as a condition of employment.

-“To force someone to enter into these agreements is not acceptable, and that’s what this bill addresses,” she said.
-The bill “gives people access to justice in a fair and impartial way.”
+“We know that workers across California constantly experience sexual harassment, wage theft, and other abuses in the workplace and that these abuses are often never brought to justice because employees are forced into secret and one-sided mandatory arbitration agreements at the time they are hired,” Democratic Assemblywoman Lorena Gonzalez Fletcher of San Diego, who introduced the bill, said in a statement.

 The bill would not prevent existing arbitration or nondisclosure agreements from being enforced.